Contents:

 Note: Some early Cubase revisions require to press 'ALT' instead of 'CTRL'!

-- After this a dialog box with the message 'Copy the changed Values to Selected or All Objects?'
+8. After this a dialog box with the message 'Copy the changed Values to Selected or All Objects?' will open.

 Select 'All':